-SERVICE PROVIDED INITIAL MEETING FEE A: Householder and small scale developments Small householder or non-residential development including: £300 (plus VAT) Small scale householder and small scale commercial development (up to 99 sq metres additional floor area); Advertisements on business premises.
+SERVICE PROVIDED INITIAL MEETING FEE A: Householder and small-scale developments Small householder or non-residential development including: £300 (plus VAT) Small scale householder and small-scale commercial development (up to 99 sq metres additional floor area).
+Advertisements on business premises.
 Changes of use of property involving up to 150 sq metres of existing floorspace Works to protected trees and other protected landscape features Extensions to listed buildings and developments within conservation areas require consideration by a Conservation officer and are not included in this service.
-B: Small minor developments I Small (minor) development proposals involving the following: The erection of 1 to 4 new dwellings; The conversion of property to provide up to 4 self contained flats; The use of a property as a House in Multiple Occupation (HMO); Proposed advert hoardings; Proposals for telecommunications roll out; Proposed changes of use involving in excess of 150 sq metres of floorspace New commercial developments (including extensions and free standing development) of between 100 sq metres and 499 sq metres of proposed floorspace.
-Changes of use and extensions to listed buildings (up to 499 sq metres) The display of advertisement hoardings; and Telecommunications roll-out. £1,250 (plus VAT) - 00 500 (04 050 Medium sized (minor) developments involving the following: The erection of 5 to 9 new dwellings: The conversion to provide between 5 and 9 self-contained flats New commercial developments (including extensions and new development) of between 500 sq metres and 999 sq metres.
-Changes of use and extensions to listed buildings of 500 to 999 sq metres. £2,500 (£1,250 plus VAT) D: Major Applications 1
+B: Small minor developments Small (minor) development proposals involving the following: The erection of 1 to 4 new dwellings.
+The conversion of property to provide up to 4 self-contained flats.
+The use of a property as a House in Multiple Occupation (HMO).
+Proposed advert hoardings.
+Proposals for telecommunications roll out.
+Proposed changes of use involving in excess of 150 sq metres of floorspace New commercial developments (including extensions and freestanding development) of between 100 sq metres and 499 sq metres of proposed floorspace.
+Changes of use and extensions to listed buildings (up to 499 sq metres) The display of advertisement hoardings; and Telecommunications roll-out. £1,313 (plus VAT) C: Medium sized developments Medium sized (minor) developments involving the following: The erection of 5 to 9 new dwellings: The conversion to provide between 5 and 9 self-contained flats New commercial developments (including extensions and new development) of between 500 sq metres and 999 sq metres.
+Changes of use and extensions to listed buildings of 500 to 999 sq metres. £2,625 (plus VAT)

-Major Applications (as defined by DCLG) (see paragraph 4.15 of this document for the definition of what constitutes "major" development). £4375 (plus VAT) E: Discharge of Planning Condition Minor Development (excluding matters) ng reserved Discussion relating to each planning condition discharge £300 (plus VAT) Planning condition discharge (5-8 conditions) £1,250 (Plus VAT) For subsequent applications to discharge more than one planning condition, each condition should be applied for separately as only one decision will be issued per application which may result in acceptable details being refused if part of an application which includes other unacceptable details.
+Major Applications (as defined by DCLC) (ass paragraph 4.45 of this C4 504 (plus Major Applications (as defined by DCLG) (see paragraph 4.15 of this document for the definition of what constitutes "major" development). £4,594 (plus VAT) E: Discharge of Planning Condition Minor Development (excludin matters) ng reserved Discussion relating to each planning condition discharge £300 (plus VAT Planning condition discharge (5-8 conditions) £1,250 (Plus, VAT) For subsequent applications to discharge more than one planning condition, each condition should be applied for separately as only one decision will be issued per application which may result in acceptable details being refused if part of an application which includes other unacceptable details.
 If more than 8 planning conditions apply, a bespoke PPA is recommended.
 For Discharge of condition application relating to major applications will be subject to a bespoke fee.
-Bespoke Fee for (major applications) F: Post decision services Minor Development (excluding reserve d matters) Discussion relating to the following post decision services: • Material/non-material amendments to planning permissions • Variations of planning conditions £1,250 (Plus VAT) For major applications post decision matters will be subject to bespoke fee Bespoke fee for Major applications G: Alterations to listed buildings Discussion relating to: £625 (plus VAT) Alterations and householder extensions to listed dwellings, including a householder extension Alterations to other listed buildings (not requiring planning permission).
+F: Post decision services Minor Development (excluding reserve d matters) Discussion relating to the following post decision services: Material/non-material amendments to planning permissions Variations of planning conditions £1,250 (Plus, VAT) For major applications post decision matters will be subject to bespoke fee Bespoke fee for Major applications G: Alterations to listed buildings Discussion relating to: £639 (plus VAT Alterations and householder extensions to listed dwellings, including a householder extension Alterations to other listed buildings (not requiring planning permission).
 N.B.
 Extensions to listed buildings other than houses are covered by other fee rates Follow-up meetings The above fees are for an initial meeting.
-Follow up meetings (if requi charged at 60% the relevant charge (on the date of payment) limited to meetings within a 12 month period of the initial advice letter.
+Follow up meetings (if required) will be charged at 60% the relevant charge (on the date of payment) limited to 2 follow up meetings within a 12-month period of the initial advice letter.